purplewhale686868/TeeSociety-MERN-fullstack/README.md

 ### Placing Orders On Their Own Design

-Another important feature of the website is the ability for users to purchase their own designs in any number and receive free delivery worldwide
+Another important feature of the website is the ability for users to purchase their own designs in any number and receive free delivery worldwide.

 ### Secure Payment with Stripe